ibexa/documentation-developer/docs/tutorials/generic_field_type/2_define_point2d_field_type.md

 ---
-description: Learn how to create the Type class which contains the logic for the Field.
+description: Learn how to create the Type class which contains the logic for the field.
 ---

 # Step 2 - Define the Point 2D field type